 Costa Rica and Nicaragua both claim gallo pinto as a national treasure and say it was invented in their land.
 But which country’s gallo pinto is actually better?
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.

 Anybody who’s been knocking around the bottom half of Central America knows about the Great Gallo Pinto Question.
 Well – let’s scrub Panama from this equation.